-By controlling and shifting your energy usage to lowerpriced hours, you'll not only save money, but you'll also help reduce energy demand during peak times when the use of older, less efficient generation facilities is often needed.
-In this way, you'll help reduce the release of emissions that contribute to global warming.
+By controlling and shifting your energy use to lower-priced hours, you'll not only save money, but you'll also help reduce energy demand during peak times when the use of older, less efficient generation facilities is often needed.
+In this way, you'll help reduce the release of emissions that contribute to global climate change.